 - State-specific codes.
 The organization must provide the auditor with evidence that the codes are required by the state. - NDC codes.
-An NDC code that is not in the HEDIS Medication List Directory (MLD) can only be mapped if its generic name (or brand name), strength/dose and route match those of a code in the MLD. - RxNorm codes.
+An NDC code that is not in the HEDIS Medication List Directory (MLD) can only be mapped if its generic name (or brand name), strength/dose and route match those of a code in the MLD.
+NDC codes that identify immunizations can be mapped to codes in value sets that identify immunizations. - RxNorm codes.
 An RxNorm code that is not in the HEDIS Medication List Directory (MLD) can only be mapped if its generic name (or brand name), strength/dose and route match those of a code in the MLD.